Skilled Advocacy In Protection From Abuse Matters

 - Emergency orders: When the courts are closed, a victim of abuse may be able to obtain an emergency order from an on-call magisterial district judge.
-These orders are granted on a case-by-case basis if a judge believes a victim is in immediate danger.
+They can grant these orders on a case-by-case basis if a judge believes a victim is in immediate danger.
 An emergency order remains effective only until the next business day following the issuance of the order.
 Whether you or your child is a victim of domestic abuse, it is critical to take immediate action.
 If you are in imminent danger, call 911.

 - Temporary PFA orders: These restraining orders are frequently called ex parte PFA orders, as the abuser does not participate in the proceeding to obtain a temporary order.
 We can help you present your story to the judge.
 The judge will decide whether a temporary restraining order is appropriate based solely on the facts you provide.
-The order remains in effect until a formal hearing can be scheduled, which will occur within 10 days.
+The order remains in effect until the court can schedule a formal hearing, which typically occurs within 10 days.

-- Final PFA orders: The court will hold a formal hearing to allow a victim and his or her abuser present evidence and testimony (including any witness testimony) to make a determination of whether or not to issue a final PFA.
+- Final PFA orders: The court will hold a formal hearing to allow a victim and his or her abuser to present evidence and testimony (including any witness testimony) to determine whether or not to issue a final PFA.
 These orders have more permanency.
 A final PFA may remain valid for up to three years.

 A divorce complaint is not required to be filed prior to or simultaneously with the filing of a PFA action.

 Get The Guidance And Advocacy You Need from an Experienced Domestic Violence Attorney

 Our Scranton domestic violence attorney is available to assist in obtaining a PFA order.
-To arrange a confidential, free initial consultation with a strong family law advocate, contact us online or call (570) 207-4000.
+To arrange a confidential, free initial consultation with a strong family law advocate, contact Kalinoski Law Offices online or call (570) 207-4000.